The best competitive experts. All in one place.

 And VW Is far from the only competitor looking to take Tesla’s crown.

-The competitive landscape for EVs is scorching hot, with Ford, GM, Nissan and Toyota — not to mention newcomers like Lucid — all putting pressure on Tesla.
+The competitive landscape for EVs is scorching hot, with Ford, GM and Nissan — not to mention newcomers like Lucid — all putting pressure on Tesla.

-So how does Tesla plan on staving off the competition?
+So how can Tesla reinforce its competitive advantages and stave off the competition?

 What are its competitive advantages?